dhis2/dhis2-releases/releases/2.34/README.md

 - The `/api/configuration/settings` and `/api/configuration/settings/filter` endpoints have been removed.

+## Functionality

+- The _Continuous execution_ option for jobs in Scheduler app has been removed, as it was often misused and caused significant problems.
+Instead, jobs can now be of type _fixed delay_ which means they will be invoked with a fixed delay in between each run (such as the new _continuous analytics table_ job).

-## Predictor expressions
+## Predictor

 - Function names in predictor expressions are now case sensitive and must match the predictor function names in the DHIS 2 User Guide.
 Previously they were case-insensitive.
 As part of the upgrade to 2.34, functions names in existing predictor expressions are automatically converted to the correct case.

-- The stddev function in predictor expressions is now the same as stddevSamp, for consistency with other parts of DHIS 2 and with general usage.
-Previously, stddev was synonymous with stddevPop in predictor expressions.
-As part of the upgrade to 2.34, references to stddev in existing predictor expressions are automatically replaced with stddevPop.
+- The `stddev` function in predictor expressions is now the same as `stddevSamp` for consistency with other parts of DHIS 2 and with general usage.
+Previously, `stddev` was synonymous with `stddevPop` in predictor expressions.
+As part of the upgrade to 2.34, references to stddev in existing predictor expressions are automatically replaced with `stddevPop`.

 ## Process